dsp-uga/Team-thweatt-p2/README.md

 ### Execution Instructions:
-The following data files are all available on GCP: gs://uga-dsp/project2.
+The following data files are all available on GCP: "gs://uga-dsp/project2".

 Download the files into your project directory:
- 1. Train hashes : This file can be downloaded into your base directory using the following command `gsutil cp gs://uga-dsp/project2/train.txt base_dir`
+ 1. Train hashes : This file can be downloaded into your base directory using the following command <br />
+ `gsutil cp gs://uga-dsp/project2/train.txt base_dir`

- 2. Test hashes: This file can be downloaded into your base directory using the following command `gsutil cp gs://uga-dsp/project2/test.txt base_dir`
+ 2. Test hashes: This file can be downloaded into your base directory using the following command <br />
+  `gsutil cp gs://uga-dsp/project2/test.txt base_dir`

- 3. data folder: This file can be downloaded into your base directory using the following command `gsutil cp -r gs://uga-dsp/project2/data/* base_dir`
+ 3. data folder: This file can be downloaded into your base directory using the following command <br />
+  `gsutil cp -r gs://uga-dsp/project2/data/* base_dir`

  4. masks folder: This file can be downloaded into your base directory using the following command